Quick: TikTok's Most Viral Dress Is Currently On Sale

 not sponsored - genuinely surprised with how well everything fit!! #withjean #plussizefashion #tryonhaul #fashiontok♬ Put Your Records On - Ritt Momney

 In addition to the Alexa dress, With Jéan’s current sale also includes three other dress styles, all of which are garnering their own attention on TikTok.
-The Lena dress — which features a criss-cross neckline (shown above on fashion influencer Moe Black) — has been marked down from $229 to $149, while the long-sleeved mesh Gigi dress is down to $189 and the ruched Dylan dress is down to $149.
+The Lena dress — which features a criss-cross neckline (shown above on fashion influencer Moe Black) — has been marked down from $229 to $149 USD, while the long-sleeved mesh Gigi dress is down to $189 and the ruched Dylan dress is down to $149 USD.

-Shop all our favorites from the sale, including the hugely popular Alexa dress, below.
+Shop all our favourites from the sale, including the hugely popular Alexa dress, below.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.